datanav/docs/technical/hubspot-webcrm.rst

      - "string"

-HubSpot Lineitem to Webcrm Quotationline
+HubSpot Lineitem to WebCRM Quotationline
 ----------------------------------------
-Every HubSpot Lineitem will be synchronized with a Webcrm Quotationline.
+Every HubSpot Lineitem will be synchronized with a WebCRM Quotationline.

-Once a link between a HubSpot Lineitem and a Webcrm Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitem and a WebCRM Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitem and a Webcrm Quotationline:
+The following properties are synchronized between a HubSpot Lineitem and a WebCRM Quotationline:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitem Property
-     - Webcrm Quotationline Property
+     - WebCRM Quotationline Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - properties.hs_discount_percentage
      - QuotationLineDiscount
      - "string"